 Whilst this is a commendable achievement and shows the effectiveness of a ketogenic diet.
 Simply put, the man just lowered his calories.
 It made it easier to do so because he was following a set plan to cut out carbohydrates.
 You’ll find that it’s not the carbohydrates that make you retain weight, it’s the fact that you’re eating too much.

 Will Male Ketosis Be More Effective Than In Females?

 We’ve seen the benefits of ketosis in both men and women.
-However, recently people are debating the long-term effects and this diet in the different sexes.
-A new study questions whether or not the benefits are the same for males and females.
+However, recently people are debating the long-term effects and this diet on the different sexes.
+A new study questions whether the benefits are the same for males and females.
 A new study using mouse models focused on sex differences in relation to the keto diet.
-Researchers at the ENDO 2019 conference in New Orleans, LA found that a significant difference might be due to the primary female sex hormone, estrogen.
+Researchers at the ENDO 2019 conference in New Orleans, L.A., found that a significant difference might be due to the primary female sex hormone, estrogen.

 They found that the male mice on the keto diet maintained blood glucose control and lost body weight.
 Weirdly, the female mice gained weight.
 Medical News Today states that these female mice also had poorer blood sugar control compared with the female mice that ate a standard diet.
 According to the authors, these female mice developed impaired glucose tolerance.

 So what does this mean?
 Is the ketogenic diet better left for male ketosis only?
 Well, researchers have taken the tests further.
 To do this, scientists removed the ovaries of some of the female mice.
 They then ran a similar experiment, which changed the results substantially.

 Does Male Ketosis Have A More Favorable Effect Than In Females?